 (Auditory Prostheses and Perception, Boys Town National Research Hospital)

 Dr. Chatterjee is the director of Auditory Prostheses and Perception Laboratory at Boys Town National Research Hospital and a visiting associate research professor at University of Maryland.
-We collaborate on various topics relevant to speech perception with cochlear implants.
+We have been collaborating on various topics relevant to vocal emotion and speech perception with individuals with hearing impairment or cochlear implants.
 For more information, please see here.

 Prof. Pim van Dijk